GregAbram/HiLat/README.md

 -  -tint varname        interval between timesteps (24)
 -  -tdim varname        name of dimension containing the number of timesteps ('Time')

+### Note on January

+There are only 30 timesteps in January in the ocean data.
+To make this work I renamed the January ocean data netcdf files to start on Jan 2.

 ## Ice Data

 Unlike the ocean data, each ice data file contains its own